UT Rio Grande Valley Vaqueros: Volleyball

 On November 19, 2016, the UTRGV Women's Volleyball Team defeated the Utah Valley Woman's Volleyball team, making them the Western Athletic Conference (WAC) Volleyball Champions of 2016.

 Baseball

 The UTPA baseball squad placed 4th in the 1971 College World Series under Coach Al Ogletree.

 Tennis

 The UTPA Tennis program won several NAIA championships (doubles and singles) from 1959 through 1962 under Coach Don Russell, who himself captured several championships while playing and coaching the team.
 Other prominent Bronc champions included John Sharpe and George Kon, with Sharpe and Russell winning three consecutive doubles titles together from 1959 to 1961.

 Football

 On January 14, 2021, news broke that UTRGV had explored to create a football program for NCAA Division I Football Championship Subdivision level competition by 2024.
 At the time, it was believed that the program would compete as part of the newly reinstated football conference within the Western Athletic Conference (WAC).
+On December 11, 2022, Travis Bush was hired to be the first head coach of UTRGV.